zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.intro.rst

            .htaccess
            index.php

-The ``public/index.php`` martials all user requests to your website, retrieving an array of configuration located in ``config/application.php``.
-On return it
-``run()``\ s the ``Application`` and ``send()``\ s the returned response to the user.
+The ``public/index.php`` marshalls all user requests to your website, retrieving an array of configuration located in ``config/application.php``.
+On return, it ``run()``\ s the ``Application``, processing the request and returning a response to the user.

-The ``config`` directory as described above contains configuration used by the ``Zend\Module\Manager`` to load modules and merge configuration(e.g database configuration & credentials ); we will detail this more later.
+The ``config`` directory as described above contains configuration used by the ``Zend\Module\Manager`` to load modules and merge configuration (e.g., database configuration and credentials); we will detail this more later.

 The ``vendor`` sub-directory should contain any third-party modules or libraries on which your application depends.
 This might include Zend Framework, custom libraries from your organization, or other third-party libraries from other projects.
 Libraries and modules placed in the ``vendor`` sub-directory should not be modified from their original, distributed state.

 Finally, the ``module`` directory will contain one or more modules delivering your application's functionality.

 Let's now turn to modules, as they are the basic units of a web application.